lgoirandlopez/Goirand-Lopez_NBD2023/README.md

 # Analysis code for Transient Calcium Onsets matrix with Network Events (data from Calcium Imaging Recording), Goirand-Lopez et al., NBD(2023)
 Code analysis associated to the article Goirand-Lopez et al. 2023 This repository contains analysis code introduced and used in from Goirand-Lopez et al., NBD(2023).
-This code has been refactored to improve reproducibility.
-Closed source and internal toolkits have been replaced with open-source equivalents.

 ## Prerequisites
 - [Python3](https://www.python.org/) (v.
 3.8 used for this code)